Wizball: Reception

 In a second Zzap!64 tribute in 2005, Gary Penn, editor at the magazine at the time of the game's publication was quoted to say:

-The Spectrum and 16 bit versions generally garnered favorable reviews, with Sinclair User giving it a perfect 10 and The Games Machine awarding the Amiga and Atari ST versions 87% and 84% respectively.
+The Spectrum and 16 bit versions generally garnered favorable reviews, with Sinclair User giving it a perfect 10 and The Games Machine awarding the Atari ST and Amiga versions 87% and 84% respectively.

 Legacy

 In 1992, Sensible Software developed a sequel Wizkid: The Story of Wizball II published by Ocean Software.
 Although the story in Wizkid continues directly from Wizball, the actual games are only superficially related to each other.

-In 2007 Retrogamer, wrote on Wizball:

 A fan remake for Microsoft Windows and macOS, based on the Commodore 64 version, was released in 2007.
-Due to MacOS going 64-bit exclusively from 10.15 Catalina onwards, the Mac version only works on machines running software as far as 10.14 Mojave.
-As of June 2021, the Windows version still runs on current iterations.